MidHunterX/Expression/README.md

 └── ...
 ```

-> Groups (dir/) have higher priority than Entries (file) by default.
+> Groups (directories) take precedence over Entries (individual files) by default.
-> Currently when a Group is reached, a random wallpaper will be selected
+> When a Group is active, a random wallpaper from within the group is selected by default.

 ### Collections